JohnstonJ/video-tools/README.md

 ![Image with horizontal artifact line](./docs/artifact.png)

 The [SpotLess](https://forum.doom9.org/showthread.php?t=181777) Avisynth filter can work reasonably well to remove this artifact.
 However, it will also remove detail from other parts of the frame as well.
 This implies that frames with no defects will also be impacted.
+For example, fireworks, camera flashes, flying balls, etc. are all negatively impacted by this filter.

 We can use this tool in conjunction with Avisynth to only apply the SpotLess filter to frames that actually need it.
 Other frames will be passed through unmodified.